micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

     * good for *Linear Regression* model and *K-Nearest Neighbors Regression* model
     * hard for *Random Forest Regression* model

 For all machine learning model types different configurations regarding considered independent variables and transformation/scaling  are trained and tested.
-For the best performing model-configuration also grid-search regarding the most promising parameters is performed. (=hyperparameter-optimisation).
+For the best performing model-configuration also grid-search regarding the most promising parameters is performed (=hyperparameter-optimisation).
 For more details see section [Results](#results).

 ### Transformations and Scaling